FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-data-matrix-recipe_matched.md

 We transformed the data into a three-dimensional matrix (data cube), which represent: i) the metabolites (molecular entities), ii) the treatments (experimental conditions and corresponding biomaterials and bioassays), and iii) the quantitation type (measurements).

 #### Step 2A: semantic anchoring
-Metabolites (free text) names were augmented with unambiguous InChI (URL_TO_INSERT_RECORD-ABBREV_354 https://fairsharing.org/FAIRsharing.ddk9t9)  codes, assigned by accessing CHEBI (https://doi.org/10.25504/FAIRsharing.62qk8w) programmatically via its LibChebi library (https://github.com/libChEBI/libChEBIpy).
+Metabolites (free text) names were augmented with unambiguous InChI (URL_TO_INSERT_RECORD-ABBREV_190 https://fairsharing.org/FAIRsharing.ddk9t9)  codes, assigned by accessing CHEBI (https://doi.org/10.25504/FAIRsharing.62qk8w) programmatically via its LibChebi library (https://github.com/libChEBI/libChEBIpy).
-We unpacked the informat (URL_TO_INSERT_TERM_355 https://fairsharing.org/search?recordType=model_and_format) ion held in the column header, identifying the main types of tabulated entities and their relationships, and replacing free text with ontology (URL_TO_INSERT_TERM_356 https://fairsharing.org/search?recordType=terminology_artefact)  terms.
+We unpacked the information held in the column header, identifying the main types of tabulated entities and their relationships, and replacing free text with ontology terms.
-For example, we disambiguated the taxonomic name of the cultivar from the anatomical part using terms and identifier (URL_TO_INSERT_TERM_358 https://fairsharing.org/search?recordType=identifier_schema) s from the NCBI Taxonomy (URL_TO_INSERT_RECORD-NAME_360 https://fairsharing.org/FAIRsharing.fj07xj)  (https://doi.org/10.25504/FAIRsharing.fj07xj) and Plant Ontology (URL_TO_INSERT_TERM_357 https://fairsharing.org/search?recordType=terminology_artefact)  (URL_TO_INSERT_RECORD-NAME_359 https://fairsharing.org/FAIRsharing.3ngg40)  (https://doi.org/10.25504/FAIRsharing.3ngg40) respectively.
+For example, we disambiguated the taxonomic name of the cultivar from the anatomical part using terms and identifiers from the NCBI Taxonomy (URL_TO_INSERT_RECORD-NAME_192 https://fairsharing.org/FAIRsharing.fj07xj)  (https://doi.org/10.25504/FAIRsharing.fj07xj) and Plant Ontology (URL_TO_INSERT_RECORD-NAME_191 https://fairsharing.org/FAIRsharing.3ngg40)  (https://doi.org/10.25504/FAIRsharing.3ngg40) respectively.

 #### Step 2B: disambiguation of the experimental design
 We clarified the intent of the experimentalist, which is a comparison between two independent variables identified: the rose variety and the organism part, which are both categorical variables with six and three discrete factor levels, respectively.
 Since only eight factor combinations are reported, we concluded that this is a fractional factorial design (rather than a  factorial design, where eighteen theoretical factor combinations are possible)
 We disambiguated among the attributes of the samples those that are study factors and their values, to explicitly enable queries on treatment groups and their sizes.
-We used the STATistics Ontology (URL_TO_INSERT_TERM_361 https://fairsharing.org/search?recordType=terminology_artefact)  (URL_TO_INSERT_RECORD-NAME_362 https://fairsharing.org/FAIRsharing.na5xp)  (STATO (URL_TO_INSERT_RECORD-ABBREV_363 https://fairsharing.org/FAIRsharing.na5xp) ; https://doi.org/10.25504/FAIRsharing.na5xp) to unambiguously express and semantically type these notions.
+We used the STATistics Ontology (URL_TO_INSERT_RECORD-NAME_193 https://fairsharing.org/FAIRsharing.na5xp)  (STATO (URL_TO_INSERT_RECORD-ABBREV_194 https://fairsharing.org/FAIRsharing.na5xp) ; https://doi.org/10.25504/FAIRsharing.na5xp) to unambiguously express and semantically type these notions.

 #### Step 2C: clarification of the measurement performed
-We unpacked the type of measurement, and formally annotated them with the STATO (URL_TO_INSERT_RECORD-ABBREV_364 https://fairsharing.org/FAIRsharing.na5xp)  classes; we also clarified the size of the sample over which the calculation was performed.
+We unpacked the type of measurement, and formally annotated them with the STATO (URL_TO_INSERT_RECORD-ABBREV_195 https://fairsharing.org/FAIRsharing.na5xp)  classes; we also clarified the size of the sample over which the calculation was performed.
 Two measurements were identified for each of the experimental conditions, and for each treatment, a single biological material was prepared and assayed three times on the same analytical platform.
-We marked-up all entities with persistent resolvable identifier (URL_TO_INSERT_TERM_365 https://fairsharing.org/search?recordType=identifier_schema) s to enhance dataset connectivity.
+We marked-up all entities with persistent resolvable identifiers to enhance dataset connectivity.
 Therefore, the computed sample mean can only be used to estimate the variability of the measurement technique, not the biological variability.

 ### Step3: Preservation of the data matrices in an open syntax

-We used the Frictionless Tabular Data Package (URL_TO_INSERT_RECORD-NAME_367 https://fairsharing.org/FAIRsharing.082881)  (URL_TO_INSERT_RECORD-NAME_369 https://fairsharing.org/FAIRsharing.3b861d)  (https://specs.frictionlessdata.io/data-package/) to describe the table headers in JSON (URL_TO_INSERT_RECORD-ABBREV_368 https://fairsharing.org/FAIRsharing.5bbab9)  format (URL_TO_INSERT_TERM_366 https://fairsharing.org/search?recordType=model_and_format) .
+We used the Frictionless Tabular Data Package (URL_TO_INSERT_RECORD-NAME_196 https://fairsharing.org/FAIRsharing.082881)  (URL_TO_INSERT_RECORD-NAME_198 https://fairsharing.org/FAIRsharing.3b861d)  (https://specs.frictionlessdata.io/data-package/) to describe the table headers in JSON (URL_TO_INSERT_RECORD-ABBREV_197 https://fairsharing.org/FAIRsharing.5bbab9)  format.
-The transformat (URL_TO_INSERT_TERM_370 https://fairsharing.org/search?recordType=model_and_format) ion is documented in a jupyter notebook (https://github.com/proccaserra/rose2018ng-notebook/blob/master/notebooks/0-rose-metabolites-Python-data-handling.ipynb).
+The transformation is documented in a jupyter notebook (https://github.com/proccaserra/rose2018ng-notebook/blob/master/notebooks/0-rose-metabolites-Python-data-handling.ipynb).

 ### Step4: Address Reusability

-We performed a conversion to Linked Data, using terms from OBO Foundry (URL_TO_INSERT_RECORD-NAME_372 https://fairsharing.org/FAIRsharing.847069)  Ontologies (URL_TO_INSERT_TERM_371 https://fairsharing.org/search?recordType=terminology_artefact)  (https://fairsharing.org/biodbcore-001083/)
+We performed a conversion to Linked Data, using terms from OBO Foundry (URL_TO_INSERT_RECORD-NAME_199 https://fairsharing.org/FAIRsharing.847069)  Ontologies (https://fairsharing.org/biodbcore-001083/)
-As a result, the metabolite measurements can be plotted using popular visualization libraries (Python plotnine or R ggplot2) from either a SPARQL (URL_TO_INSERT_RECORD-ABBREV_375 https://fairsharing.org/FAIRsharing.87ccfd)  query over the RDF (URL_TO_INSERT_RECORD-ABBREV_373 https://fairsharing.org/FAIRsharing.p77ph9)  representation or from the data package (URL_TO_INSERT_RECORD-NAME_374 https://fairsharing.org/FAIRsharing.3b861d)  directly.
+As a result, the metabolite measurements can be plotted using popular visualization libraries (Python plotnine or R ggplot2) from either a SPARQL (URL_TO_INSERT_RECORD-ABBREV_202 https://fairsharing.org/FAIRsharing.87ccfd)  query over the RDF (URL_TO_INSERT_RECORD-ABBREV_200 https://fairsharing.org/FAIRsharing.p77ph9)  representation or from the data package (URL_TO_INSERT_RECORD-NAME_201 https://fairsharing.org/FAIRsharing.3b861d)  directly.

 ### Step5: address Findability and Accessibility

-We made the FAIRified outputs discoverable and citable by uploading them to Zenodo (URL_TO_INSERT_RECORD-NAME_377 https://fairsharing.org/FAIRsharing.wy4egf) , assigning an open license (CC-BY 4.0), and obtaining persistent unique identifier (URL_TO_INSERT_TERM_376 https://fairsharing.org/search?recordType=identifier_schema) s:
+We made the FAIRified outputs discoverable and citable by uploading them to Zenodo (URL_TO_INSERT_RECORD-NAME_203 https://fairsharing.org/FAIRsharing.wy4egf) , assigning an open license (CC-BY 4.0), and obtaining persistent unique identifiers:
-- GC-MS data from the 'Rose Genome' available as Frictionless Tabular Data Package (URL_TO_INSERT_RECORD-NAME_378 https://fairsharing.org/FAIRsharing.082881)  (URL_TO_INSERT_RECORD-NAME_379 https://fairsharing.org/FAIRsharing.3b861d) : https://doi.org/10.5281/zenodo.2640873
+- GC-MS data from the 'Rose Genome' available as Frictionless Tabular Data Package (URL_TO_INSERT_RECORD-NAME_204 https://fairsharing.org/FAIRsharing.082881)  (URL_TO_INSERT_RECORD-NAME_205 https://fairsharing.org/FAIRsharing.3b861d) : https://doi.org/10.5281/zenodo.2640873
-- RDF (URL_TO_INSERT_RECORD-ABBREV_380 https://fairsharing.org/FAIRsharing.p77ph9)  Linked Data representation of GC-MS data from the 'Rose Genome' article: https://doi.org/10.5281/zenodo.2598812
+- RDF (URL_TO_INSERT_RECORD-ABBREV_206 https://fairsharing.org/FAIRsharing.p77ph9)  Linked Data representation of GC-MS data from the 'Rose Genome' article: https://doi.org/10.5281/zenodo.2598812
-- Comparison of GC-MS datasets available as Frictionless Tabular Data Package (URL_TO_INSERT_RECORD-NAME_381 https://fairsharing.org/FAIRsharing.082881)  (URL_TO_INSERT_RECORD-NAME_382 https://fairsharing.org/FAIRsharing.3b861d) : https://doi.org/10.5281/zenodo.2640919
+- Comparison of GC-MS datasets available as Frictionless Tabular Data Package (URL_TO_INSERT_RECORD-NAME_207 https://fairsharing.org/FAIRsharing.082881)  (URL_TO_INSERT_RECORD-NAME_208 https://fairsharing.org/FAIRsharing.3b861d) : https://doi.org/10.5281/zenodo.2640919
-- Rose scent FAIRification project (URL_TO_INSERT_TERM_383 https://fairsharing.org/search?recordType=project)  code release: https://doi.org/10.5281/zenodo.2641109
+- Rose scent FAIRification project code release: https://doi.org/10.5281/zenodo.2641109

 To further demonstrate the value of such study design driven data representation, we applied a similar FAIRification process on the second data source.
-The results of this comparison are also released via Zenodo (URL_TO_INSERT_RECORD-NAME_384 https://fairsharing.org/FAIRsharing.wy4egf)  (https://doi.org/10.5281/zenodo.2640919).
+The results of this comparison are also released via Zenodo (URL_TO_INSERT_RECORD-NAME_209 https://fairsharing.org/FAIRsharing.wy4egf)  (https://doi.org/10.5281/zenodo.2640919).
-Lastly, we produced a study description file, in ISA-Tab (URL_TO_INSERT_RECORD-ABBREV_389 https://fairsharing.org/FAIRsharing.53gp75)  format (URL_TO_INSERT_TERM_387 https://fairsharing.org/search?recordType=model_and_format)  (https://doi.org/10.25504/FAIRsharing.53gp75), which references the Tabular Data Packages representing the results held in data matrices.
-The ISA file is suitable for deposition to MetaboLights (URL_TO_INSERT_RECORD-NAME_388 https://fairsharing.org/FAIRsharing.kkdpxe) , a public repository (URL_TO_INSERT_TERM_385 https://fairsharing.org/search?recordType=repository)  for metabolomics data recommended by several journal (URL_TO_INSERT_TERM_386 https://fairsharing.org/search?recordType=journal) s (https://doi.org/10.25504/FAIRsharing.kkdpxe).
+Lastly, we produced a study description file, in ISA-Tab (URL_TO_INSERT_RECORD-ABBREV_211 https://fairsharing.org/FAIRsharing.53gp75)  format (https://doi.org/10.25504/FAIRsharing.53gp75), which references the Tabular Data Packages representing the results held in data matrices.
+The ISA file is suitable for deposition to MetaboLights (URL_TO_INSERT_RECORD-NAME_210 https://fairsharing.org/FAIRsharing.kkdpxe) , a public repository for metabolomics data recommended by several journals (https://doi.org/10.25504/FAIRsharing.kkdpxe).